 Read More: Cool Facts about London

-If it wasn’t grand enough, there are actually three different ceremonies that are referred to as the Changing of the Guard.
+Believe it or not, you have three different ceremonies that are referred to as the Changing of the Guard to choose from.

-The best-known takes place at Buckingham Palace, but another ceremony also takes place down the road at Horse Guards and yet another in Windsor (where the Queen has another one of her many castles).
+The best-known takes place at Buckingham Palace, but another ceremony also takes place down the road at Horse Guards and yet another in a short drive or rail trip away in Windsor (where the King has another one of his many castles).

 The Buckingham Palace ceremony is the biggest (and the best?), so this is what we’ll focus on in this article, but we’ve also included a section on the Horse Guards ceremony if you want to go and check that out too.